4′33″

-Background and influences
+Background

+The concept

+The first time Cage mentioned the idea of a piece composed entirely of silence was during a 1947 (or 1948) lecture at Vassar College, A Composer's Confessions.
+At this time, he was working on the cycle for piano Sonatas and Interludes.
+Cage told the audience that he had "several new desires", one of which was:

-Silence played a major role in several of Cage's works composed before 4′33″.
+Prior to this, silence had played a major role in several of Cage's works composed before 4′33″.
 The Duet for Two Flutes (1934), composed when Cage was 22, opens with silence, and silence was an important structural element in some of the Sonatas and Interludes (1946–48), Music of Changes (1951) and Two Pastorales (1951).
 The Concerto for prepared piano and orchestra (1951) closes with an extended silence, and Waiting (1952), a piano piece composed just a few months before 4′33″, consists of long silences framing a single, short ostinato pattern.
 Furthermore, in his songs The Wonderful Widow of Eighteen Springs (1942) and A Flower (1950) Cage directs the pianist to play a closed instrument, which may be understood as a metaphor of silence.